Latest SeedProd News

 You can also click on any text block to enter a custom message and confirm that users wish to unsubscribe.

-Customize seedprod text block
+Customize SeedProd text block for unsubscribe confirmation message

 Here are some other ideas for customizing your email preferences page: